zenhack/tempest/README.md

 ./_build/sandstorm-import-tool --snapshot-dir /path/to/snapshot import
 ```

-For some development, it can be useful to export & import from legacy
+For some development, it can be useful to export & import from sandstorm
-sandstorm frequently.
+frequently.
 Therefore, we have a Makefile target for this:

 ```
 sudo make export-import